-PIA sets its risk appetite in order to assist the business in implementing the strategy and achieving business plan objectives, whilst operating within the realms of the tolerances and limits defined by Board and the risk strategy.
-PIA's risk appetite statement is subject to annual review by the Board with ad-hoc reviews required upon a strategy change, and updated in line with PIA's evolving risk profile as well as emerging experience and requirements.
-The high-level components of the risk appetite statement for PIA are solvency, liquidity, earnings and reputational risk (including operational risk).
+The Board sets the Company's risk appetite in order to assist the business in implementing the strategy and achieving business plan objectives, whilst operating within the tolerances and limits defined by Board and the risk strategy.
+PIA's Risk Appetite Statement (RAS) is subject to an annual review by the Board with ad-hoc reviews required upon a strategy change, and updated in line with PIA's evolving risk profile as well as emerging experience and requirements.
+The high-level components of the RAS for PIA are solvency, liquidity, earnings and reputational risk, including operational risk and environmental, social and governance (ESG) risk.

-The PIA Risk Appetite Statement (RAS) was comprehensively reviewed and refreshed in 2020 to incorporate continuous improvements across the organisation in relation to risk culture.
+The PIA RAS was comprehensively reviewed and refreshed in Q2 2021, with a further RAS addendum in Q3 2021 to incorporate ESG Risk and continuous improvements across the organisation in relation to risk culture.
 The PIA RAS applies to PIA and all its branches including the UK Branch and the Poland Branch.
 Consideration of PIA Poland specific appetites and key risk indicators formed part of the review.
-PIA Poland is fully integrated into the PIA Risk Management Framework and has formally adopted the 2020 Risk Appetite Statement.
+PIA Poland is fully integrated into the PIA Risk Management Framework and has formally adopted the 2021 PIA RAS.